Language and Page Formatting Options

 yes, the value of the

-lastLoginTimeattribute can be different on masters and read-only replicas.
+lastLoginTimeattribute can be different on suppliers and read-only replicas.
 For example, if a user logs in to a read-only replica, the

-lastLoginTimeattribute is updated locally but the value is not replicated to the master servers.
+lastLoginTimeattribute is updated locally but the value is not replicated to the supplier servers.

 passwordIsGlobalPolicyattribute, which is enabled in the consumer Directory Server configuration to allow the consumer to accept password policy operational attributes.